 When you choose a POS system, you don’t care about software and product quality, what you need is customer service after the purchase.

-For a cloud-based POS system to work well in the long run, the support from the provider is a factor that cannot be ignored.
+For a cloud-based POS system to work well in the long run, support from the provider is a factor that cannot be ignored.
 Because even if your POS system is easy to set up and deploy and simple to operate, there will still be times when you need the support and advice of a maintenance or upgrade specialist.
-Software errors can always appear in your system and it is the supplier’s responsibility to accept the problem and help you fix it in the meantime.
+Software errors can always appear in your system, and it is the supplier’s responsibility to accept the problem and help you fix it in the meantime.

 Some advice before buying a POS system